hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/02_sleuth.md

 * Understand how sleuth determines biological and technical variation
 * Learn how to run R on Orchestra and how to set up personal R libraries
-* Explore how to run `for loops` in R

 ## What is Sleuth?

 [Sleuth](http://pachterlab.github.io/sleuth/) is a fast, lightweight tool that uses transcript abundance estimates output from pseudo-alignment algorithms that use bootstrap sampling, such as Sailfish, Salmon, and Kallisto, to perform differential expression analysis of transcripts.

-The bootstrap sampling is required for estimation of technical variance.
-If multiple technical replicates were performed on a cDNA library for an RNA-Seq experiment, and the counts per transcript estimated, the inferred counts would not be Poisson distributed [[1](https://liorpachter.wordpress.com/2015/08/17/a-sleuth-for-rna-seq/)] Therefore, the process of estimating transcript-level counts introduces technical variation.
+Sleuth models biological and technical variance separately, with

+- biological variance:
+	- variance of biological and experimental origin
+- technical variance:
+	- the number of reads sequenced from a transcript due to random nature of sequencing
+	- transcript abundance estimation of ambiguously mapping reads

+Thereby, sleuth teases apart the source of the variance (technical vs. biological) for estimation of the "true" biological variance when determining whether transcripts are differentially expressed.

-Bootstrapping essentially estimates technical variance by taking a different sub-sample of reads for each bootstapping run for estimating the transcript abundances.
-The technical variance is the variation in transcript abundance estimates calculated for each of the different sub-samplings (or bootstraps).
+Reads mapping to many transcripts results in uncertainty in abundance estimates which translates into variance in quantification across samples, and the bootstrap sampling is required for estimation of this technical variance.
+Bootstrapping essentially estimates technical variance by using a different sub-sample of reads each round to estimate the transcript abundances. **The technical variance is the variation in transcript abundance estimates calculated for each of the different sub-samplings (or bootstraps) and it accounts for the technical variation associated with the transcript estimation process**.

 These bootstraps act as proxy for technical replicates and are used to model the variability in the abundance estimates due to "random processes underlying RNA-Seq as well as the statistical procedure of read assignment" [[2](https://rawgit.com/pachterlab/sleuth/master/inst/doc/intro.html), [3](http://biorxiv.org/content/biorxiv/early/2016/06/10/058164.full.pdf)].

-Sleuth models the estimated (log) counts  using a linear model, but includes the technical variance (variance between bootstrapping runs) as a parameter in the model.
+Sleuth models the true abundance mean (log) counts  using a linear model, but includes the technical variance (variance between bootstrapping runs) as error in the response variable.
 Thereby, sleuth teases apart the source of the variance (technical vs. biological) for estimation of the "true" biological variance when determining whether transcripts are differentially expressed.

 Sleuth was built to use the bootstrapped estimates of transcript abundance from Kallisto; however, abundance estimates from Sailfish (or Salmon) work just as well, as long as bootstrapping is performed.

 In addition to performing differential expression analysis of transcripts, the sleuth tool also provides an html interface allowing exploration of the data and differential expression results interactively.
 More information about the theory/process for sleuth is available in [this blogpost](https://liorpachter.wordpress.com/2015/08/17/a-sleuth-for-rna-seq/) and step-by-step instructions are available in [this tutorial](https://rawgit.com/pachterlab/sleuth/master/inst/doc/intro.html).

 ***NOTE:*** *Kallisto is distributed under a non-commercial license, while Sailfish and Salmon are distributed under the [GNU General Public License, version 3](http://www.gnu.org/licenses/gpl.html).*

 ## Set-up for Running Sleuth on Orchestra